colinmorris/csc236/docs/announcements.md

 # Announcements

 ## Week 9:
+* March 13: A copy of the formula sheet that will be given out with term test 2 has been posted to the 'Tests' section of the course website.
 * March 11: Following an in-class vote, the deadline for assignment 2 has been extended to Sunday March 15th at 3pm.

 ## Week 8